TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ## High-Level Solution
-***

-This section presents a comprehensive, high-level solution aimed at efficiently fulfilling all specified requirements and constraints.
-The solution is designed to maximize stakeholder goal attainment, adhere to established constraints, minimize risks, and optimize resource utilization.
-Please elaborate on how your design accomplishes these objectives.

 **Power**
 This controller shall operate at a constant voltage to maintain compatibility with standard 120 VAC wall outlets.
 The controller must be able to convert the 120 VAC to 150 DC, then step that voltage down to 5 V to ensure a safe operating voltage for the microcontroller that will operate as the brain for our control system.
 The controller shall be able to adjust the PWM switching speed to change the amount of current delivered since power is the time derivative of energy.
 This will allow the controller to change adjust the eddy currrents produced which is proportional to the temperature rise of the bar stock.